Olivier de Hon:

 Katinka van de Ven, Ph.D.

 Katinka van de Ven, Ph.D., holds a M.Sc. in Psychology and a M.A. in Criminology from the Utrecht University.
-She is a recent graduate of the Erasmus Mundus Doctorate in Cultural and Global Criminology (DCGC) at the University of Kent and the Utrecht University.
-She now works as a Lecturer in Criminology at Birmingham City University.
 Her Ph.D. focused on the production, distribution and use of anabolic-androgenic steroids and other image enhancing drugs in Belgium and the Netherlands.
 For this research, she received the Research Prize Award from the University of Kent in 2016.
+She currently works as a Research Fellow at the National Drug and Alcohol Research Centre (NDARC) at the University of New South Wales.
 In addition, she in collaboration with her colleague Kyle Mulrooney created the Human Enhancement Drug Network (www.humanenhancementdrugs.com).
 The goal of the network and website is to provide evidence-based information, to share knowledge and experience, to provide harm reduction and human enhancement drug (HED) education, and to collaborate in this growing field of HEDs.
 Her research interests are in the field of HEDs, drug use and supply, harm reduction, drug policy, anti-doping, health, nutrition and sports.
 Outside of her academic career, Van de Ven is also highly active in Crossfit, both as a trainer and coach, and bodybuilding, and in her spare time advises clients on nutrition and supplements.
 Email Katinka: email@example.com.

 Alvin Westmaas is a Ph.D. researcher associated with Maastricht University and an Assistant Professor at the University of Amsterdam.
 As a mixed-method researcher, he has a strong preference for conducting research within difficult to reach populations in order to identify and understand the mechanisms related to taboo-related behaviors.
 During his Ph.D. trajectory, he spent time researching migrant populations in the Netherlands by means of a spiral approach research.
 Alvin Westmaas is also known for his expertise in culturally based and culturally sensitive research, focusing on both the positive, unique and negative beliefs within a community.
 Lastly, he was involved in different studies for developing/identifying a common language between healthcare providers and the research population.
 At the moment, Alvin is working on research, which integrates both social and health psychology by means of the Intervention Mapping protocol.
 His work focuses on understanding the mechanisms in motivation of recreational gym users and competitive athletes for using performance and image enhancing drugs (PIEDs).
 Also, he is focusing on the experienced stigma of, and the attitude from the social environment towards gym users and performance and image enhancing drug users.
 As he is a competitive fitness athlete himself, he has easier access to the research population and is closer to the influencing factors of sports.
 Email Alvin: A.H.Westmaas@uva.nl.